 - suitable for very small components

-- can be done on blind holes and internals
+- can be done on blind holes and recesses

 For ferrous materials such as cast iron and steels, the hardness of borided layers reach values of 1600 to 2000 Vickers.
-Nickel based alloys can also benefit from boronising and hardnesses of up to 2800 Hv can be acquired.
-For popualr austenitic steels such as 304, 316 and 904 stainless steels, hardnesses are from 1600 – 2200 Hv approx.
+Nickel based alloys can also benefit from boronising and hardnesses of up to 2800 Hv can be achieved.
+For popular austenitic steels such as 304, 316 and 904 stainless steels, hardnesses are from 1600 – 2200 Hv approx.

 Thickness of Boride Layer

 Since the process is diffusion based, both time, temperature and alloy content have an affect on layer thickness.
-Typically the range is between 10μm and 100μm, but can be extended to 150μm or greater in certain circumstances.
+Typically the range is ± 20μm for high alloy steels, and up to 0.3 mm for low alloy steels.

-Very basically, the greater the alloy content, the shallower the layer thickness and the less tooth like the structure.
-The image below shows the typical cross section of an unalloyed steel or cast iron.
+The greater the alloy content, the shallower the layer thickness and the less tooth like the structure.
+The image below shows the typical cross-section of an unalloyed steel or cast iron.

-For Irons, mild and low alloyed steels a decent layer thickness is about 30 – 100μm with very demanding wear applications approaching 200 μm.
-Since boriding rate, like most diffusion treatments, decreases with time Boriding also significantly improves the corrosion resistance of mild steels and low alloy steels.
+Boriding also significantly improves the corrosion resistance of mild steels and low alloy steels in acid environments.
 This is beneficial for many applications where corrosion may accelerate wearing conditions such as in pumps and valves.

-Austenitic Stainless Steels can also be borided very successfully with typical layer thickness of 20-30μm.
+Austenitic Stainless Steels can also be borided very successfully with typical layer thickness of 20-30μm and very little drop in corrosion resistance.
 Since there is no microstructural phase change when austenitic steels are processed, there is very little size change.
 On polished austenitic stainless surfaces, exceptionally good surface finishes can be achieved with superior scuff and scratch resistance.

 To read more about boriding of pump sleeves please click here.